rwanyoike/time2relax-python-driver/README.rst

 * Runs `python-requests`_ under the hood ⚡️.
 * Only a minimum of abstraction between you and CouchDB.
+* Transparent URL and parameter encoding.
-* Errors are proxied directly from CouchDB: if you know CouchDB you already know `time2relax`.
+* Errors are proxied directly from CouchDB: if you know CouchDB you already know ``time2relax``.
 * Python 2.6–2.7 & 3.3–3.5 support.
-* Transparent URL and parameter encoding.
+* Tested with CouchDB 1.6.x (2.0.x pending)

 .. _python-requests: http://requests.readthedocs.io/en/latest/#supported-features